Parziphal/parse/README.md

 * Initialize Parse automatically.
 * Use facade classes that wraps Parse's classes, exposing an Eloquent-like interface.
-* Enabled to work with Parse's relations (for now supporting "belongs to", "has many" and "has many in array").
+* Enabled to work with Parse's relations.
 * User authentication using username/password combinations and/or with Facebook.
 * Command to create ObjectModels (`parse:model Foo`).